Nitin Gadkari: Industrial career

 The news of these allegations broke a few months before Gadkari was to seek re-election as president of the BJP.
 At the time, Gadkari was to address several rallies for the 2012 Himachal Pradesh Legislative Assembly election.
 India Today reported that BJP leader Shanta Kumar had suggested that Gadkari's presence was "affecting BJP's anti-corruption campaign."
 Subsequently, Gadkari cancelled his scheduled rallies at Bilaspur and Solan on 30 October.

 In early 2013, in the elections for BJP president, for which Gadkari was "close to clinching a second innings" his chances unravelled with several senior leaders suggesting that the I-T indictment of the Purti groups investments had damaged his image, and Gadkari was not re-elected.
 Gadkari told the Times of India that he was stepping down until the inquiry proved him innocent.
 Some RSS functionaries have suggested that his exit was the result of infighting.
 Subsequently, Gadkari threatened the I-T officers, saying "when our party comes to power, there would be no Chidambaram or Sonia to save them (I-T officials)"; Gadkari said,"Earlier CBI was doing Congress's bidding and now the I-T people are following suit."
 The I-T officers association took umbrage at these remarks and demanded an apology.

 Eventually, in May 2013, the Income Tax department assessed that Gadkari's firms had evaded Rs.
 70 million via such benami investments and other practices.
 On 30 April 2014, then Congress union Minister Manish Tewari apologised to Gadkari when he was dragged in to a defamation suit by the latter.
 This apology was based on the judicial commission mention that Gadkari had played no role or had no concern with the scam.
 On 13 May 2014, the Income Tax department of Maharashtra state cleared Gadkari's name and gave him a clean chit saying there is no investigation presently pending.
 GPS based toll collection will start on National Highways, said Nitin Gadkari.

+Publications

+Gadkari authored Unmasking India': Webinars for Atmanirbhar Bharat (2021), edited by Sarita Kaushik and Rahul Pande.
+The book compiles his addresses delivered during the COVID-19 pandemic through a series of webinars on economic self-reliance (Atmanirbhar Bharat).
+The discussions cover sectors including MSMEs, agriculture, infrastructure, transport, energy and innovation.